Skip to main content

 Spectral health monitor

 The spectral health monitor provides a continuous, cross-session view of causal health as a set of metrics.
 Unlike the per-session audit report, the spectral monitor aggregates across all your work and updates as new sessions complete.
-Metrics tracked:
+Metrics tracked: The monitor displays each metric as a time-series over your session history, so you can observe trends rather than just point-in-time values.

 Benchmark results